 - pitch fees

 - what it will cost to connect your mobile home to gas, water and electricity supplies

 - service charges, and how are they calculated

-The site owner must give you the written statement at least 28 days before you sign the agreement, unless you ask them to give it to you at a later date.
+Your rights and obligations must be set out in a written statement that the site owner must give you at least 28 days before you sign your agreement, unless you ask them to give it to you at a later date.

 - how the agreement can be ended, either by you or the site owner

 - your right to sell your mobile home

 - your right to gift your mobile home to a member of your family

 - what happens to your mobile home if you die

 - your rights if the mobile home is to be re-sited